DoctorWkt/acwj/06_Variables/Readme.md

  + Use variables to get stored values
  + Assign to variables

-Here is `input02` which will be out test program:
+Here is `input02` which will be our test program:

 ```
 int fred;